YakimbiICT/php_dev_interview_assignment/README.md

                 }
             </td>
             <td>
-                Store the metadata of a favorite image.
+                Store the metadata of a favorite image.<br/>
-                If you omit some data, these ones will not be changed.
+                If you omit some data, these ones will<br/>
+                not be changed.
             </td>
          </tr>